scmorse/bitcoin-misc/sighash_proposal_v2.md

                SIGHASH_WITHOUT_INPUT_SEQUENCE
 nHashType = nHashType | nAtOther;
 ```

+Specifying the three SIGHASH_WITHOUT_INPUT\* flags simply specifies that those inputs should not be serialized at all, nor counted towards the number of inputs which is included in the serialization.

 -----

 These flags give a conceptual representation of what data is to be serialized, but they do not show the order or the method by which the transaction data is serialized.
+Part of this proposal is using a new order for serialization that makes optimizations for verifying signatures possible.
+In essence, the data that changes from input to input is serialized at the end of the transaction so that the midstate may be saved and reused at other points in the transaction.
+This does not prevent CPU exhaustion attacks as described [here](https://bitcointalk.org/?topic=140078), but it optimizes the speed at which transaction signature hashes can be evaluated.

 Very rough draft implementation: